xinwenfu/GenCyber/Python/README.md

 The hardware and CPU can only accept binary commands and data in zeros and ones.
 Therefore, the very low level programming language is machine language.
 Apparently machine language is too hard for everybody because it is hard to remember commands in zeros and ones.

-That's why people invented the assembly language, which is much simpler than machinen code.
+That's why people invented assembly language, which is much simpler than machinen language.
 In assembly language, meaningful names called mnemonics are given to commands so that they are easy to remember.
-Since the hardware and CPU can only understand machine lanauage, a program in assembly language has to be translated into machine language by software called assembler before they are actually run.
+Since the hardware and CPU can only understand machine lanauage, a program in assembly language has to be translated into machine language by software called *assembler* before they are actually run.
-However, assembly language is still super hard for general person since you need to understand a lot of hardware details to really use it.
-But if our goal of programming is to process data and do computation, why should you understand hardware so as to compute?
+However, assembly language is still super hard for general people since you need to understand a lot of hardware details to really use it.
+But if our goal of programming is to process data and do computation, why should we understand hardware?

 That's why people invented high level programming languages like C, C++, C#, Java and Python.
 High level programming laanguages are more like natural languages we speak so that they are more intuitive.
-High lelvel programming languages often hide hardware details so that you can focus on your tasks.
+High lelvel programming languages often hide hardware details so that we can focus on the tasks.
 Of course, C and C++ still involve some details like pointers, which refer to memory locations where data are saved.
-Language like Python and Java remove all such concepts.
+Languages like Python and Java remove all such concepts.
 Although languages like Python and Java cannot be used to write programs controlling hardware directly, they are easy to learn and can deal with a lot of things like data processing.
-One statement or instruction in a high level programming langauge is often equivalent to many statements or instructions in a low level programming language.
-Because they are easy to learn, many people learn them and develop a lot of code libraroies, which contain code that can do various tasks.
+One statement/instruction in a high level programming langauge is often equivalent to many statements/instructions in a low level programming language.
+Because they are easy to learn, people learn them and develop a lot of code libraroies, which contain code that can do various tasks.
 For example, you can use the code to draw a circle at a particular location on the display.

 ### Python
 A python program is Python code in a file with the file extension .py, for example, basics.py below.
+Sometimes we also call python program as a script.
 ```
 #! /usr/bin/python
 # Pythin script file name: basics.py